IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 #### 2:3.78.4.4 Retrieve Patient Resource Response message

-The Patient Demographics Supplier’s response to a successful Retrieve Patient Resource message shall be an `HTTP 200` (OK) Status code with a Patient Resource, or an appropriate error code as defined in Section [3.78.4.2.2.1](#2378422-message-semantics).
+The Patient Demographics Supplier’s response to a successful Retrieve Patient Resource message shall be an `HTTP 200` (OK) Status code with a Patient Resource, or an appropriate error code as defined in [Patient Profile for PDQm](StructureDefinition-IHE.PDQm.Patient.html).

 ##### 2:3.78.4.4.1 Trigger Events
 The Patient Demographics Supplier found patient demographic record matching the Resource identifier specified by the Patient Demographics Consumer.